Image: Copyright free from Pixabay. No association with the author of this website.

 He swallowed and gasped.
 ‘Uh.’

 She took hold of him and slid over his length.
 He cried out.
 She froze and looked up, but the village men were nowhere around.
 She rocked.
-It stung at first, but as her vagina eased around his size, it soon turned to pleasure.
+It stung at first, but as she eased around his size, it soon turned to pleasure.

 Panting, they gazed at each other.
 Though it was dark, Roslyn could have sworn she saw a tear trickling down his cheek.
 She snuggled into him.